metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 More about the author of this program:\
 [Schneier on Security - Password Safe][schneier]

+The significance of password manager autotype feature is that password doesn't get copied to clipboard but instead goes directly from password manager into login form, thus avoiding the risk of potential malware stealing your password from the clipboard.

 [Table of Contents](#table-of-contents)

 ### Email client and service